qeeqbox/access-control/README.md

 #### Graph-based Access Control (GBAC)
 Access based on how data relates to other data

-- Using organizational query language
+- Using an organizational query language

 #### History-Based Access Control (HBAC)
 Access based on real-time evaluation of a history of activities

+- A user declined access to sensitive info because of past behavior

 #### Identity-Based Access Control (IBAC)
 Access based on the identity of the user (this access is by the individual, not by group)